Introduction to Cervical Ultrasound

 Treating Additional Levels

-Depending on the proximity of additional levels, the guide wire may be reinsterted via an exchange through the cannula for the access needle.
-The access needle can be withdrawn to immediately anterior to the disc and can be walked up the next level.
+Depending on the proximity of additional levels, the guide wire may be reinserted via an exchange through the cannula for the access device.
+The access device can be withdrawn to immediately anterior to the disc and can be walked up the next level.
 If unable to access the levels above with the same incision, the process can be restarted from the beginning by removing all the tools and creating a new access site.

 Empire Pain Management, Minimally Invasive Spine & Orthopedic Specialists proudly serve patients across New York and New Jersey, including communities such as Plainview, Ronkonkoma, New Hyde Park, Montville, and Plainfield.
 Contact Us For Your Cervical Ultrasound